w0rm/elm-pool/README.md

 * Common controls

-  1. Click and drag anywhere to rotate the camera around the focus point
+  1. Click and drag anywhere to rotate the camera around the focal point ✅
-  2. Zoom into the focal point with the mousewheel
+  2. Zoom into the focal point with the mousewheel ✅

 * Placing the cue ball behind the head string